- General Scope

 - Specific Delimitations to collecting in this subject area

 English is the primary language of the collection.
 Secondary works in Western European languages (French, German, Spanish, Italian), Russian, and Chinese are purchased selectively.
 Original works and primary sources in other languages are also purchased selectively.

 Political material about all areas of the world is represented in the collection.
 The greatest emphasis is on the United States; there is also strong interest in Canada, Europe, Russia, Africa, Latin America, and Asia; less interest in Australia and Oceania.

-Monographs, periodicals, newspapers, indexes and abstracts, bibliographies, statistical sources, and other standard reference works are routinely collected.
+Monographs, periodicals, newspapers, statistical sources, and other standard reference works are routinely collected.
 Technical reports and dissertations are collected selectively.
 The collection relies heavily on the U.S. government and international documents collections, as well as the publications of various national and international groups.
 Dartmouth is a depository for New Hampshire state publications, and a selective depository for U.S. and Canadian documents.
-The Library also subscribes to online services (DIALOG, Lexis-Nexis) that support this area.
+The Library also subscribes to online services that support this area.

 Materials are acquired in electronic form as well as hard copy.
 Monographs are primarily collected in print, though electronic titles are also selected.
 Online resources are utilized on a growing scale, especially for periodicals, news sources, and statistical sources.

 - Collective Collections